JokerPSYF/JokerPSYF/README.md

 - 👋 Hi, my name is Todor Dimitrov Vasilev
 - 👀 I’m interested in C# programming and C++
 - 🌱 I’m currently learning C# Advanced in SoftUni.bg
+- 👨‍🎓 Also I am studying for a master's degree at the university "Prof. Dr. Asen Zlatarov" Burgas
 - 📫 How to reach me ? todorvasilev005gmail.com

 <!---